guenchi/Darkart/manual/python.md

 procedure: (pdict-set! *po<dict> string<key> *po<value>)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (pdict-set*! *po<dict> *po{key} *po<value>)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (pdict-del! *po<dict> string<key>)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (pdict-del*! *po<dict> *po{key})

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (pdict-clear! *po<dict>)